Stem rust: Life cycle

 Like other Puccinia species, P. graminis is an obligate biotroph (it colonizes living plant cells) and has a complex life cycle featuring alternation of generations.
 The fungus is heteroecious, requiring two hosts to complete its life cycle – the cereal host and the alternate host.
-There are many species in Berberis and Mahonia (and their hybrid genus x Mahoberberis) that are susceptible to stem rust, but the common barberry is considered to be the most important alternate host.
-P. graminis is macrocyclic (exhibits all five of the spore types that are known for rust fungi).

-Animated video of the life cycle of stem rust

-Puccinia graminis can complete its life cycle either with or without barberry (the alternate host).

-P. g. triticis obligately biotrophic lifestyle involves the dramatic up-regulation of particular gene transcriptions, constituting its biotrophy genomic features.
+There are many species in Berberis and Mahonia (and their hybrid genus x Mahoberberis) that are susceptible to stem rust, but the common barberry (B. vulgaris) is considered to be the most important alternate host.
+P. graminis is macrocyclic (exhibits all five of the spore types that are known for rust fungi).P. graminis can complete its life cycle either with or without barberry (the alternate host).P. g. tritici's obligately biotrophic lifestyle involves the dramatic up-regulation of particular gene transcriptions, constituting its biotrophy genomic features.
 These genomic regions have parallels in other eukaryotic plant pathogens.
-These parallels - between these independently evolved and unrelated sets of genes - show a strong and broad pattern of convergent evolution around the plant pathogenic lifestyle.
+These parallels – between these independently evolved and unrelated sets of genes – show a strong and broad pattern of convergent evolution around the plant pathogenic lifestyle.